Milton Academy: Refounding as college-preparatory private school

 Students hearing Massachusetts Governor Deval Patrick '74 speak at the school in 2012.
 Patrick delivered the commencement address that year.

 In 1879, at the urging of Harvard president Charles Eliot, Milton Academy's board began preparations to re-establish the academy as a fully private school.
 This was accomplished in 1884, when Milton resident and railroad magnate John Murray Forbes re-established Milton Academy on a new 125-acre site.
 The academy claims the history of the 1798 institution, and celebrated its 150th anniversary in 1948.

 Milton Academy re-opened in September 1885 with four teachers and roughly 40 day students.
 John Forbes' son William H. Forbes (president of Bell Telephone Company, the predecessor of AT&T) was elected president of the board of trustees.
 The academy reopened its boarding department in 1888.
-Although Milton originally educated both boys and girls, in 1901 the Upper School divided into separate boys' and girls' divisions, each with its own faculty and campus.
+Although Milton originally educated both boys and girls, in 1901 the Upper School divided into boys' and girls' divisions, each with its own faculty and campus.
 The boys' and girls' schools reunited in 1981.

 The new Milton attracted an affluent clientele and became a notable college-preparatory institution.
 From 1906 to 1915, Milton sent 179 students to Harvard College, making it Harvard's fifth-largest feeder school, after Boston Latin, Phillips Exeter, Cambridge Latin, and Nobles.
 In 1996, 33% of Milton graduates went on to Ivy League colleges, second-highest among New England boarding schools.
-In 2002, Harvard's student newspaper reported that in some years Milton has produced as many as 25% of the students admitted to Harvard through the so-called "Z-list," a set of students who are promised admission to Harvard after taking a gap year; students on the Z-list often have legacy connections to Harvard.
+From 2021 to 2023 however, only 14% of Milton graduates landed at Ivy League schools In 2002, Harvard's student newspaper reported that in some years Milton has produced as many as 25% of the students admitted to Harvard through the so-called "Z-list", a set of students who are promised admission to Harvard after taking a gap year; students on the Z-list often have legacy connections to Harvard.